2020 French Open: Tournament

 The 2020 French Open was the 124th edition of the French Open and was held at Stade Roland Garros in Paris.
-It was also be the first year in which there was a retractable roof on the French tennis courts, after construction was completed on Court Phillipe Chatrier in late 2019, with plans in place to also have a roof on Court Suzanne Lenglen by 2023.
-Additionally, it was also the first year in which night tennis was possible, as floodlights will be in operation on the twelve courts.
+It was also the first year in which there was a retractable roof on the French tennis courts, after construction was completed on Court Philippe-Chatrier in late 2019, with plans in place to also have a roof on Court Suzanne-Lenglen by 2023.
+Additionally, it was also the first year in which evening tennis was possible, as floodlights were installed for the twelve courts.
 The sunset in Paris in September and October 2020 was at approximately before 8:00 pm CEST rather than the normal May to June schedule, which would be around after 9:30 pm CEST.
-Night matches did not fully conduct until the 2021 tournament.
+Evening matches did not fully conduct until the 2021 tournament.
+Due to weather delays, Iga Świątek and Martina Trevisan played the first ever women's match to begin in the evening in French Open history during their quarterfinal match.
+A few hours later, Rafael Nadal and Jannik Sinner's quarterfinal became the first ever men's match to start in the evening in French Open history.
+Their match, which was played under very cold and windy conditions, started after 10:00 pm and finished at 1:26 am.
+This was the first ever French Open match to finish after midnight.

 The tournament was run by the International Tennis Federation (ITF) and was part of the 2020 ATP Tour and the 2020 WTA Tour calendars under the Grand Slam category.
 The tournament consisted of both men's and women's singles and doubles draws.

 There was a singles and doubles events for both boys and girls (players under 18), which was part of the Grade A category of tournaments, and singles and doubles events for men's and women's wheelchair tennis players under the Grand Slam category.
 The tournament was played on clay courts and took place over a series of 23 courts, including the three main showcourts, Court Philippe Chatrier, Court Suzanne Lenglen and Court Simonne Mathieu.